HongxuChen/NOTES/cpp/cpp-rvalue.md

   }
   ```

-1. Turns its argument into an rvalue even if it isn't
+1. Turn its argument into an rvalue even if it isn't
 1. No name will be generated
 1. only change the type for rvalue